 The residency works closely with core museum programming to support research and production for IMMA projects.

 Opportunities for Arts Organisations / Curators / Cultural Programmers

-IMMA’s National Production Residencies
+IMMA’s Production Residencies

 IMMA’s International Residency Partnerships